GermanyEmployer of Record

 The entire onboarding process for the employee can often be completed in as little as two weeks.

-Partner with Safeguard Global as your employer of record and PEO in Germany
+Partner with Safeguard Global as your Germany employer of record and PEO

 With over a decade of service, we are the longest-serving employer of record and PEO provider in the international market.
 Organizations around the world rely on Global Employment Outsourcing (GEO) to expand and hire in over 179 countries around the world, quickly and compliantly.